PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

   - When CA task is Restored
     - For e.g. Task having CA Pool is marked as deleted.
 Suppose this task is reopened.
 So the system sends the notification to CA users.
   - When any user claims the CA Pool task
-    - For e.g. Suppose user claims CA Pool tasks, system sends the notification to the CA users that CA Pool task is claimed.
+    - For e.g. Suppose user claims CA Pool tasks, system sends a notification to the CA users that CA Pool task is claimed.

 ### UX Rule